sangHa0411/Llama-Instruction-Tuning/README.md

 ## Furture points
   * These are tasks which i am studying nowdays and i am going to implement in this repository.
+    1. Update evaluation metrics in ```eval/metrics.py``` for using metrics in https://github.com/EleutherAI/lm-evaluation-harness.
-    1. Add Chat datasets for instruction-tuning.
+    2. Add chat datasets for instruction-tuning.
-    2. Gradient Accumulation Steps
+    3. Gradient accumulation steps
     3. LoRA for Llama in Jax/Flax.